AlgoMaster Logo

 Intuition

-The simplest approach is exactly what it sounds like: check every possible substring and see if it is nice.
-For each substring, collect all the characters into a set, then verify that for every character in the set, its case counterpart is also in the set.
+Check every possible substring and test whether it is nice.
+For each substring, collect its characters into a set, then verify that every character in the set has its case counterpart in the set as well.

 Algorithm